 4. In a food processor or in the bowl of an electric mixer, combine cream cheese, salt and sugar.
 Add eggs, one at a time.
 Add sour cream, and mix until just combined.
 Stir in extracts and chocolate chips.

 5. Pour cheesecake batter into the prepared springform pan.
+Cover tightly with foil.
 Place pan on foil sling* and use it to lower the pan onto the trivet.
 Add 1 cup of water to the bottom of the Instant Pot®.
 Set the pot to manual - high pressure for 35 minutes, making sure that the valve is in the sealing position.
 As soon as it is finished, turn off or unplug the pot and allow the pressure to come down naturally.

 How to make a foil sling: